John A. Kenney Jr.: Career

 Kenney was an instructor in biochemistry at Howard from 1946 to 1948, and served as the assistant editor of the Journal of the National Medical Association from 1947 to 1952.
 In 1953, he opened a private dermatology and syphilology practice in Cleveland, Ohio.
 He joined the faculty of Howard University as an assistant professor in 1961, and continued to teach there for almost four decades.
 He served as president of the National Medical Association from 1962 to 1963, making him the only president of this association whose father had also previously been its president.
 By 1973, he had succeeded in creating a separate dermatology department at Howard's Freedmen's Hospital.
 He served as chief of the division of dermatology there for 12 years, after which he served as founding chairman of the department of dermatology for five years.
 He stepped down from his position of department chairman in 1980.
 He remained a practicing dermatologist in Washington, D.C. until 1999.

 Honors and awards

 In 1970, Kenney became the first black member of the American Academy of Dermatology, which named him a Master of Dermatology in 1995.
 In 1988, he received the Dermatology Foundation's Clark W. Finnerud Award, and he received the American Academy of Dermatology's Gold Medal in 2001.

 Personal life and death

 Kenney married Larcenia Ferne Wood in 1943; they remained married until her death in 2000.
-They had three children together: Frances Wood Kenney Moseley, John Andrew Kenney III, and Anne Kenney.
-Kenney Jr. died of heart failure on November 29, 2003, at his home in Washington, D.C.
+They had three children together.
+Kenney died of heart failure on November 29, 2003, at his home in Washington, D.C.

-Influence

 Kenney's obituary in The Washington Post estimated that of the about 300 black dermatologists practicing in the United States in 2003, Kenney had mentored or trained about one-third of them.